anthonyrozmajzl/anthonyrozmajzl.com/content/post/Almost a Year Later, There is Still No Data Suggesting Governments Can Stop the Spread of Covid-19.md

 ![DC Metro](https://twitter.com/ianmsc/status/1358685783666745345?s=21)

-It is quite strange that different cities/counties within the same area, all with varying timings and degrees of certain restrictions, just happened to follow nearly identical case patterns.
-Instead of accepting our inability to socially engineer a respiratory virus out of existence, sanity and normal life can be quickly restored by embracing the reality of seasonality.
+It is quite strange that different cities and counties of similar regions, all with varying timings and degrees of certain restrictions, just happened to follow nearly identical case patterns.
+Your health officials cannot this.

 ## Update on the Holiday Surge and Alabama Superspreader Event